tinsae-ghilay/Python/README.md

     pivot = array[end]
     for i in range (start,end):
         # current element is at iterating position
         # If current element is smaller than or equal to the pivot(final element)
-        if asc and array[i] < pivot:# ascending and pivot is bigger than current elemnt
+        # ascending and pivot is bigger than current elemnt?
+        if asc and array[i] < pivot:
             # move item towards pivot position
             base += 1
             array[base], array[i] = array[i], array[base]

-        elif not asc and array[i] > pivot:# discending and pivot is smaller than current elemnt
+        # discending and pivot is smaller than current elemnt?
+        elif not asc and array[i] > pivot:
             # move item towards pivot position
             base += 1
             array[base], array[i] = array[i], array[base]